survivejs/react-book/manuscript/11_deploying_applications.md

 1. We are using a variable in our output configuration.
 Since we have multiple entries we want to produce one file for each of them, using the name of the entry as the name of the file.

 2. The CommonsChunkPlugin is now used a bit differently than in the previous strategy.
 Instead of pointing to an existing entry chunk, we create a brand new chunk called *common*.
 Its file name will be *common.js*.
-By default Webpack will make sure that if one entry chunk or its children require a chunk that also the other entry chunk or its children require, it will be moved over to the common chunk.
+By default webpack will make sure that if one entry chunk or its children require a chunk that also the other entry chunk or its children require, it will be moved over to the common chunk.
 This effectively moves vendors and shared chunks to the common bundle.

 ## Lazy Loaded Chunks